mikalaiyurkin/umlcharter/docs/sequence_diagram/README.md

 Certain actions in the flow can be grouped to visually highlight the logical relations between the actions.

-To do that you have to use the context manager `group` called from the diagram instance
+To do that you have to use the context manager `group` called from the diagram instance.

 ```python
 from umlcharter import SequenceDiagram, Mermaid, PlantUML, D2, SequenceDiagramOrg